 3. Marketing Agency Pricing and Costs

 There are some things you just don’t talk about on a first date.
 Who wants to get into an argument about politics when you can have a couple drinks and talk about your trip to Italy instead?
 When it comes to buying from a marketing agency, pricing can be that third rail that neither party wants to touch.
 Here’s the thing, though: why go on four dates before you find out you’re incompatible?
-It’s time to talk pricing on the first date.
+It’s time to talk marketing and advertising agency pricing on the first date.

-Agencies and consultancies are notorious for being tight-lipped about prices.
+Marketing and advertising agencies and consultancies are notorious for being tight-lipped about prices.
 Whether it’s because they don’t want their competitors to catch wind, pricing is too complex to easily define, or they’re nervous about scaring off prospects, you don’t find many agencies that openly talk about cost.

 So we’re here to do it on their behalf.

-In this chapter about agency pricing, we’re going to say “it depends” a lot.
+In this chapter about marketing and advertising agency pricing, we’re going to say “it depends” a lot.
 Because it truly does, especially when you consider all the different types of services agencies provide.
 But hopefully, we’ll explain what drives up costs enough for you to get a ballpark estimate for your own project and the fees associated with hiring an agency.

-Understanding Agency Fees
+Understanding Marketing and Advertising Agency Fees

 Unfortunately, sometimes hiring an agency can feel a lot like purchasing from a budget airline.
 You might click through an email that promotes flights for $49 just to find out that the deal is only valid for limited, inconvenient dates and doesn’t include round trip pricing, booking fees, seat fees, baggage fees, or refreshments on the flight.
 Now you’re looking at something that’s closer to $300 if you want the experience to be any good.